reactivepixel/inventoryManager/readme.md

 |---|---|:---:|
 | `unit/shipping` | `POST` | Not Started |

-These units are involved in the shipping stage.
+Returns all units with a status of shipping by status code.

 #### Request
 Units table is queried for all units with a status corresponding to shipping.